HHS-AHRQ/MEPS/SAS/exercise_1/README.md

 # SAS Exercise 1

 ## Loading the data
-Use the following links to download the data .zip files, then unzip and save to a local directory (e.g. 'C:\MEPS\data'):
+Use the following links to download the data .zip files, then unzip and save to a local directory.
+Create the folder 'C:\MEPS\data' on your hard drive if it is not there:

 <b>Input Files</b>:  [H171 (2014 Full-year file)](https://meps.ahrq.gov/mepsweb/data_files/pufs/h171ssp.zip)